 This is one of the places where web design proposals are won or (more frequently) lost.

-So let’s start with our top essential tip: before you make your web design proposal final, ask your client what their budget is.
-This might be daunting, you might feel like you’re overstepping your bounds or that this is simply information which is not typically shared.
+So let’s start with our top essential tip: before you make your final submission, ask your client what their budget is.
+This might be daunting, you might feel like you’re overstepping your bounds or that this is simply information that is not typically shared.

 Now, if you don’t know that figure, you’re taking a gamble.
-Literally, you are gambling – you are spending a bunch of money (your precious time) and hoping that you hit the jackpot.
-You are picking up a number, and hoping that this number hits the nail on the head.
-You might be lucky and come close.
+Literally, you are gambling – you are spending a bunch of money (your precious time) and hoping that you hit the spot.
+You are picking a number, and hoping that this number is in the range that the client was expecting.
+You might be lucky and come close to this number.

-More often than not, though, you’re either going to overshoot and rule yourself out or underprice the work, leaving plenty of money on the table (or not including certain necessary stuff for fear of inflating the price).
+More often than not, though, you’re either going to overshoot and rule yourself out or underprice the work, leaving plenty of money on the table, and maybe not including certain necessary stuff for fear of inflating the price.

-So ask the client for that magic number and then work with it.
+So ask the client for the magic number and then work with it.

-Now, once you’ve got the client’s budget, your web design proposal needs to present this information in a way that suits your client.
-It’s in your interest that the client pays and agrees to your terms, so you must present the information in small bite size portions.
+Now, once you’ve got the client’s budget, your fees need to be presented in a way that suits your client.
+It’s in your interest that the client pays and agrees to your terms, so you must present the information in small bite-size portions.